-- 4. Approximately 5-10 days prior to the meeting, the IRB members scheduled to attend the meeting receive the following items, but not limited to: - The completed continuing review report form; - A cover memo if it contains information pertinent to the protocol review; - Attachments (updates/changes, explanations); - A copy of the consent/assent form for which the investigator is seeking IRB approval; - A protocol summary and status report of the progress of the research. - 5.
-All IRB members review information in the agenda packet in advance of the meeting (including those protocols for which the IRB member is not the primary reviewer) in enough depth to be familiar with the protocol, to be prepared to discuss the protocol at the meeting, and to be prepared to determine whether the research meets the regulatory criteria for approval. - 6.
+- 1. The IRB conducts continuing review at regularly scheduled convened meetings. - 2.
+A designated IRB member serves as the primary reviewer for continuing review IRB protocols.
+If the member has a conflict of interest, is unavailable, or does not have the appropriate expertise to review the continuing review, IRB staff send the continuing review to the IRB Chair, another voting member of the IRB, or a consultant with the appropriate expertise. - 3.
+Prior to the convened meeting, the primary reviewer and IRB members scheduled to attend the meeting review the completed continuing review report (renewal submission) for each study and any updated forms, letters, applications, and so on requiring IRB review. - 4.
+All IRB members review information in the agenda packet in advance of the meeting (including those protocols for which the IRB member is not the primary reviewer) in enough depth to be familiar with the protocol, to be prepared to discuss the protocol at the meeting, and to be prepared to determine whether the research meets the regulatory criteria for approval. - 5.
 IRB staff ensure that the complete IRB protocol record is available to all IRB members prior to and, if requested, during the convened meeting.
-All IRB members have the opportunity to discuss each research protocol during the convened meeting. - 7.
-The convened IRB assesses the continuing review materials using the federal criteria for approval (i.e., 45 CFR 46.111 and 21 CFR 56.111). - 8.
-When the IRB reviews research that involves categories vulnerable to coercion or undue influence, IRB staff ensure that adequate representation or consultation is present for discussions of research involving vulnerable human subjects. - 9.
-The IRB and IRB staff conduct the convened meeting in accord with the Conduct of IRB Meetings SOP.
-Members who have a conflict of interest follow procedures outlined in both the Conduct of IRB Meetings and IRB Member and Consultant Conflict of Interest SOP. - 10.
+All IRB members have the opportunity to discuss each research protocol during the convened meeting. - 6.
+The convened IRB assesses the continuing review materials using the federal criteria for approval (45 CFR 46.111). - 7.
+When the IRB reviews research that involves categories vulnerable to coercion or undue influence, IRB staff ensure that adequate representation or consultation is present for discussions of research involving vulnerable human participants.

+- 8. The IRB and IRB staff conduct the convened meeting in accord with the Conduct of IRB Meetings SOP.
+Members who have a conflict of interest follow procedures outlined in both the Conduct of IRB Meetings and IRB Member and Consultant Conflict of Interest SOP. - 9.
 IRB staff serve as intermediaries between the PI and the IRB primary reviewer.
 However, the primary reviewer may contact the PI directly for clarification.
-The reviewer documents in the continuing review materials the issues discussed with the PI. - 11.
-Primary reviewers provide recommendations to the IRB at the convened meeting on issues which they determine do not meet the federal criteria for approval, are controverted, need additional information, or concern compliance with the mandatory Franklin University human research training requirements.

-- 12. If the primary reviewer is unable to attend the meeting, IRB staff provide his/her comments or recommendations in writing for presentation to the IRB at the convened meeting. - 13.
+The reviewer documents in the continuing review materials the issues discussed with the PI. - 10.
+Primary reviewers provide recommendations to the IRB at the convened meeting on issues which they determine do not meet the federal criteria for approval, are controverted, need additional information, or concern compliance with the mandatory Franklin University human research training requirements. - 11.
+If the primary reviewer is unable to attend the meeting, IRB staff provide his/her comments or recommendations in writing for presentation to the IRB at the convened meeting. - 12.
 At the meeting, the IRB reviews the continuing review report and any controverted issues and their resolution prior to voting.
-During discussion, IRB members raise only those controverted issues that the IRB determines do not meet the federal criteria for approval as specified in 45 CFR 46.111, 21 CFR 56.111.
-IRB approval of the continuing review materials documents that the IRB agrees with the PI assessment of any specific findings included in the continuing review report that the IRB has not previously addressed. - 14.
+During discussion, IRB members raise only those controverted issues that the IRB determines do not meet the federal criteria for approval as specified in 45 CFR 46.111.
+IRB approval of the continuing review materials documents that the IRB agrees with the PI assessment of any specific findings included in the continuing review report that the IRB has not previously addressed. - 13.
 The convened IRB makes the final determination on the outcome of the review.